 GeneCards Summary for CES2 Gene

 CES2 (Carboxylesterase 2) is a Protein Coding gene.
 Diseases associated with CES2 include fiedler's myocarditis and western equine encephalitis.
-Among its related pathways are Metabolism and cytochrome P450.
+Among its related pathways are Porphyrin and chlorophyll metabolism and Pyrimidine metabolism (REACTOME).
 GO annotations related to this gene include hydrolase activity and methylumbelliferyl-acetate deacetylase activity.
 An important paralog of this gene is CES3.